-- HS.SP3.1 Develop and frame questions about issues and events in the discipline and determine the types of sources that will be helful in answering these questions. - HS.SP3.2 Gather relevant information from multiple sources respresenting a wide range of views while using origin, authority, structure, context, and corroborative value of the source to guide the selection.
+- HS.SP3.1 Develop and frame questions about issues and events in the discipline and determine the types of sources that will be helpful in answering these questions. - HS.SP3.2 Gather relevant information from multiple sources representing a wide range of views while using origin, authority, structure, context, and corroborative value of the source to guide the selection. - HS.SP3.3 Analyze the relationship between primary sources and the secondary interpretations made from them including possible limitations in various kinds of evidence and differing secondary interpretations. - HS.SP3.4 Evaluate the credibility of a source by examining how experts value the source. - HS.SP3.5 Use questions generated about multiple historical sources to pursue further inquiry and investigate additional sources. - HS.SP3.6 Construct and present arguments using precise and knowledgeable claims, with evidence from multiple sources, while acknowledging counterclaims and evidentiary weaknesses. - HS.SP3.7 Construct and present explanations using sound reasoning, correct sequence (linear and non-linear) examples, and details with significant and pertinent information and data, while acknowledging the strengths and weaknesses of the explanation. - HS.SP3.8 Present arguments and explanations that feature ideas and perspectives on issues and topics to reach a range of audiences and venues using print, oral, and digital technologies.

-- HS.SP3.3 Analyze the relationship between historical primary sources and the secondary interpretations made from them including possible limitations in various kinds of evidence and differing secondary interpretations. - HS.SP3.1 Analyze the relationship between historical primary sources and the secondary interpretations made from them. - HS.SP3.2 Detect possible limitations in various kinds of historical evidence and differing secondary interpretations. - HS.SP3.4 Evaluate the credibility of a source by examining how experts value the source.
-Critique the usefulness of historical sources for a specific historical inquiry based on their author, date, place of origin, intended audience, and purpose. - HS.SP3.5 Use questions generated about multiple historical sources to pursue further inquiry and investigate additional sources. - HS.SP3.6 Using a variety of media, Construct and present arguments and explanation using precise and knowledgeable claims, with evidence from multiple sources, while acknowledging counterclaims and evidentiary weaknesses. - HS.SP3.7 Construct and present explanations using sound reasoning, correct sequence (linear and non-linear) examples, and details with with significant and pertinent information and data, while acknowledging the strengths and weaknesses of the explanation. - HS.SP3.8 Present arguments and explanations that feature ideas and perspectives on issues and topics to reach a range of audiences and venues using print (e.g., posters, essays, letters, reports, maps), oral (e.g., speeches, debates, presentations, class discussions), and digital technologies (e.g., Internet, social media, and digital documentary).
+Thinking within the discipline involves the ability to analyze relationships among causes and effects and to create and support arguments using relevant evidence.

-Thinking within the discipline Historical thinking involves the ability to analyze relationships among causes and effects and to create and support arguments using relevant evidence.
+- HS.SP4.1 Analyze multiple and complex causes and effects of events in the past and present. - HS.SP4.2 Distinguish between long-term causes and triggering events in developing an argument. - HS.SP4.3 Integrate evidence from multiple relevant sources and interpretations into a reasoned argument.

-- HS.SP4.1 Analyze multiple and complex causes and effects of events in the past and present. - HS.SP4.2 Distinguish between long-term causes and triggering events in developing a historical argument. - HS.SP4.3 Integrate evidence from multiple relevant historical sources and interpretations into a reasoned argument about the past. - HS.SP4.4 Compare the central arguments in secondary works of history on related topics in multiple media.
-Critique the central arguments in secondary works of history on related topics in multiple media in terms of their historical accuracy and relevance.
+• HS.SP4.4 Compare the central arguments in secondary works on related topics in multiple media.
+Critique the central arguments in secondary works on related topics in multiple media in terms of their accuracy and relevance.